-Seven years before The Blair Witch Project, Ghostwatch went a step further with the found footage realism: on LIVE TV, events on Ghostwatch were presented as real, which would have been fine if it wasn't so bloody good.
-The result of this wildly irresponsible broadcasting: 30,000 complaints to the BBC switchboard and a ban from ever airing again on British TV.
+Seven years before The Blair Witch Project, Ghostwatch went a step further with the found footage realism: on LIVE TV, events on Ghostwatch were presented as real, which would have been fine if it weren't so damn good.
+The result of this wild broadcasting: 30,000 complaints to the BBC switchboard and a ban from ever airing again on British TV.

 - How To Become A Demonologist Like The Conjuring's Lorraine Warren

 - The Conjuring 2 Cast In Real Life: How Closely Does The Movie Mirror The True Story?

 - The Conjuring 2 Nun: The True Story Of The Demon Valak

 Way ahead of its time, Ghostwatch scared viewers so badly that the show was heavily condemned in the press and never shown again on UK TV.
 Like most movies the world wasn't ready for, Ghostwatch accrued a cult following in the years that followed, with popular retrospective documentary Ghostwatch: Behind the Curtains released in 2013.

 Ghostwatch builds on a feeling of creeping unease, but it's the legendary ending that really destroyed its early '90s audience.

 Culminating in a children's TV presenter and a broadcasting national treasure being physically attacked — and even possessed — by a malevolent spirit is really breathtaking audacity.
 Truly bold television.